-2021 Honoree: PEAS (Promoting African Equality in African Schools)
+2021 Winner: PEAS (Promoting African Equality in African Schools)

 Promoting Equality in African Schools (PEAS) exists to expand access to sustainably delivered, quality secondary education across Africa, and works towards a world where all children can unlock their full potential.
 PEAS builds affordable and quality secondary schools in areas of Africa where, each year, hundreds of children complete primary school but have no secondary school available to them.
 They empower their school leaders and teachers to deliver great outcomes for students by providing them with ongoing support and mentorship.
 Overall, PEAS schools consistently out-perform national norms, in terms of both education quality and broadening access.
 To widen their impact, they proactively share what they have learned to help others build and run great schools.

 Primary Area of Impact: Education